msdalp/msdalp.github.io/_posts/2018-04-07-Java-Jersey-2.26-JDBI.markdown

 date:   2018-04-07 21:32:52
 categories:
 ---
-In the previous blog we just created an empty Jersey project to have a hello world service but it is quite useless.
+In the previous blog we created an empty Jersey project to have a hello world service but it is quite useless as you expect.
 To make it more realistic I will add database connection and implement some methods with JDBI.
-You can utilize other options like MyBatis or Hibernate but I really don't like giving all control to the ORM and have a system that increases productivity compare to having raw JDBC.
+You can use other options like MyBatis or Hibernate but I really don't like giving all control to the ORM.
 If you haven't used JDBI before it is the default JDBC Api on Dropwizard and actually it is quite similar to the Spring JDBC Template.
 Since we will be using simple stuff you will get the idea very quickly so don't worry about that.

 How does this really work?
 We don't have a database connection at this stage and how do we start the db connection with application start and close it when the application is closed?

-I will be using a `ServletContextListener` for the web app which enables us to have methods on context initialized and destroyed.
-It is basically gives access to the start and end of your application.
+Answer is `ServletContextListener` for the web app which enables us to have methods when context initialized and destroyed.
+It basically gives access to the start and end of your application.
 Also we could be using `@PostConstruct` and `@PreDestroy` for `RestApplication` class and as expected it will run after app is initialized and before getting destroyed.
 Additionally if your app is not deployed as war but a jar then you can start your modules at start and close them on `Shutdown Hook` properly.

 {% highlight xml %}
 <dependency>